obfuscurity/graphite-scripts/README.md

 Graphite Scripts
 ================

-This projects contains a variety of scripts for working with [Graphite](https://github.com/graphite-project).
+This project contains a variety of scripts for working with [Graphite](https://github.com/graphite-project).

 ### Django Password Hash